NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 and hit enter.

-You will now have downloaded the file directly onto abel.
+You will now have downloaded the file directly onto SAGA.

 --------

-## Bioinformatics software on abel
+## Bioinformatics software on SAGA

-There is a lot of software available on abel.
+There is a lot of software available on SAGA.
 We cannot have all of it available at the same time, because they would step on each others' toes.
-To organize software, the abel system uses the `module` system.
+To organize software, the SAGA system uses the `module` system.

 --------

 **Task**
-1. on abel, type in `module avail`
+1. on SAGA, type in `module avail`
 2. wait for a bit
 3. can you figure out how many versions of blast is installed?
 4. try typing in `module avail blast`, and see what happens.